 Url: What's a URL?
 I'm not too Computer-Savvy.

-(Revised April 2013) Maybe I've become jaded, maybe I'm just demanding higher standards from the stuff I watch.
+(Revised November 2013) Maybe I've become jaded, maybe I'm just demanding higher standards from the stuff I watch.
 I think my reviews have gotten more and more like those of the professionals at ANN and elsewhere, in that I have little patience nowadays for trashy shows.
 At one time I would've been a staunch defender of fanservice-heavy shows and wondered what kind of problem the professional reviewers had when they put them down.
 Perhaps everybody tends to go through a set of stages from their original introduction to anime to where they are five or ten years later.
 Early on, every new show you discover is liable to seem the best one you've seen yet; years later you can't believe how heavily you praised shows which seem like absolute garbage nowadays.
 Perhaps it's nothing more than a matter of as you see more and more different shows you gain a wider perspective on what quality exists and where.
 If I don't know that anything better than, say, Hyperdolls exists, I'm liable to declare it the greatest work of all time.
+One thing I have learned after over a decade of watching anime is that Sturgeon's Law ('90% of everything is crap') applies to anime just like to any other form of media.
+Most new shows will just try to duplicate formulas that have already been a success rather than be original.
+They will use cheap shortcuts like fanservice to attract viewers so that they don't have to pay for genuine talent.
+The trick is to recognize the shows in which a serious effort has been made to try something new, and some skill was involved from the beginning.
 In a way I miss the naivete I had back as a beginner, because it was easier to enjoy myself and discover new things.
 In another way I'm appalled at the crapola I was wasting my time on.
 Well, I have a saying: "you can't claim to be an expert if you only watch the good shows!".

 Why do I like anime?
 Because it's different, I suppose.
 I'm frustrated by concepts like "political correctness" which have the effect of turning out a steaming load of patronizing, uninteresting drek that passes as entertainment here in the US.
 As a result I have tended to tune out of the American media.
 In contrast, I had no idea that the vibrant, uninhibited world of anime existed until I stumbled upon Cartoon Network's Saturday night Adult Swim while channel-surfing (unless you count watching "Speed Racer" as a kid, that is).
 My fascination with anime has gotten to the point where about the only American-made TV I still watch is "The Daily Show" and "The Colbert Report" (and Major League Baseball).
 Some critics bemoan the naughty elements of anime which keep it from "going mainstream" in America; personally, I think that removing these would be an absolute catastrophe, which would demolish it's uniqueness and vibrancy.
 The best thing about anime is that it isn't American, it's from a completely different culture.
 Being as frustrated with the state of affairs in this country as I am, an opportunity to immerse myself in the fascinating media of another country is a blessing.